How often have you thought about creating a website, but just weren’t sure where to begin?

 Users > Add New in your WordPress dashboard.

-If you do grant someone else access to your website, be sure to give them an appropriate user role.
+If you do grant someone else access to your website, be sure to give them an appropriate In WordPress, a user role is a set of permissions that determines what actions a user can perform on a website...
+More.
 You almost never want to give administrator access to another person.
 Learn more here: WordPress User Roles: Everything You Need To Know

 How can I get my website to rank on Google?